Tips for Coming Out of the Psychic Closet

 Whenever you feel doubt, go back through this book and raise your confidence back up - you are good at what you do, remind yourself of it.
 Doing so will help you weather the storm.

 Some days you are going to feel amazing, and know in your heart that sharing your intuitive gift with the world is truly and honestly serving your greatest and highest good, and beneficial for those who you work with!
 Other days, you are going to feel down and a little sorry for yourself.

 Remember the days before you came out of the closet?
 Yea, those days - the very same thing happened all the time.
-You are an emotional being who rides a roller coaster of feelings, and when you first make a big decision - the hills will be higher and steeper, but eventually the drops will be less extreme and the highs will be less anxiety-ridden.
+You are an emotional being who rides a roller coaster of feelings, and when you first make a big decision - the hills will be higher and steeper, but eventually, the drops will be less extreme and the highs will be less anxiety-ridden.

+Because coming out of ‘the psychic closet’ is a delicate time for anyone, give yourself patience and time, and experiment with what helps you feel comfortable.
 The most important thing is to feel proud of your abilities, and as you continue to develop them, your confidence and secureness of yourself will grow, too -